-76. Using these marketing plans and tactics, Forest and the co-conspirators executed these strategies to increase sales of Celexa and Lexapro for use in pediatric patients throughout the United States.
-This Enterprise consisted of several important sub-enterprises and illegal activities, as well as a concerted effort to conceal and omit material information.
-Although each sub-enterprise, activity, and omission was, itself, illegal and in violation of 18 U.S.C. § 1962(c), (d), and various state consumer protection laws, the Enterprise consists of all sub-enterprises, activities, and omissions which, in concert, played a substantial factor in defrauding consumers, prescribers, and third-party payors.
+78. Using these marketing plans and tactics, Forest and the co-conspirators executed these strategies to increase sales of Celexa and Lexapro for use in pediatric patients throughout the United States.
+This Enterprise consisted of several important sub-enterprises who participated in fraudulent and illicit activities in order to conceal and omit material information.
+Although each sub-enterprise, activity, and omission was, itself, illegal and in violation of 18 U.S.C. § 1962(c), (d), and various state consumer protection laws, the Enterprise consists of all sub-enterprises, activities, and omissions which, in concert, played a substantial factor in defrauding consumers and prescribers.

-I. The Direct-to-Prescriber Sub-Enterprise: Forest and the Co-conspirators Relayed Directly to Prescribers Fraudulent Information about Celexa and Lexapro's Pediatric Efficacy in Violation of Federal Law
+I. The Direct-to-Prescriber Sub-Enterprise: Forest and the Co-conspirators Relayed Directly to Prescribers False and Misleading Information about Celexa and Lexapro's Pediatric Efficacy in Violation of Federal Law